 Can Dogs Eat Strawberries?

-Strawberries have some nutrients that are good for your dogs.
-They are fat-free, high in fiber, vitamins, and antioxidants.
+- Strawberries have some nutrients that are good for your dogs.
+They are fat-free and high in fiber, vitamins, and antioxidants.

-- Try to give the strawberries as frozen treats
+- Try to give the strawberries as frozen treats.

-- Blend the strawberries with his food
+- Blend the strawberries with his food.

-First, wash and clean the strawberries, and remove the stem.
-Then, cut the strawberries into small piece to avoid choking hazards.
+- First, wash and clean the berries and remove the stem.
+Then, cut the berries into small pieces to avoid choking hazards.

 - Don’t give your dog canned strawberries.
-They are high in sugar, and may have artificial sweetener such as xylitol that can be dangerous for dogs.
+They are high in sugar, and may have artificial sweetener such as xylitol, that can be dangerous for dogs.

 - Skip the chocolate-covered strawberries, since chocolate is toxic to dogs.

-- Apricot (remove the pit, and stem)
+- Apricot (remove the pit and stem)

-- Mango (remove the core and seed)
+- Cantaloupe (remove the seeds)

-- Orange (remove the core and seeds)
+- Orange (remove the seeds)